 - Fill a bag with anything that doesn’t belong in the bathroom (e.g., shoes, newspapers, etc.).
 Set it outside of the door.

-- Squirt the tub and/or shower with cleaner (or use one of my homemade mixes).
+- Squirt the tub and/or shower with homemade soap scum remover.
 Let it soak.

 - Dust the light fixtures above the vanity with a long-handled duster.

-- Remove everything from the vanity and wipe it down with a dry cloth reserved for bathroom cleaning.
+- Remove everything from the vanity and wipe it down with a dry cloth.
 This gets rid of hairs, makeup powders, etc., that would otherwise just get scooted around during the wet cleaning.

 - Spray cleaner on the vanity and wipe with clean, damp cloth.